Armorborn

 CrossFit Gave Us the Foundation.
 Explosive Athlete Gave Us the Test.

-I'll say this clearly: I believe every athlete needs a solid GPP program like CrossFit.
+I'll say this clearly: I believe every athlete needs a solid GPP program like CrossFit (mixes all energy systems, functional movement patters, physical skills and modalities).

 The broad base of fitness, the skill development, the strength foundation—that's non-negotiable.